-There are plenty of summer employment options that are fun (think lifeguard or camp counselor) and will pay for your time.
-It’s a great way to start saving for college and will show admissions counselors that you know how to use your time wisely.
+There are plenty of summer employment options that are fun (think lifeguard or camp counselor) and will pay you for your time.
+It’s a great way to start saving for college and working will show admissions counselors that you know how to use your time wisely.
 If you can find a job or an internship in a field in which you want to continue your studies, even better.
 For instance, if you are interested in hospitality, try working at a restaurant.
 If you’re interested in the environment, contact local government offices and green companies to learn about possible internship opportunities.
 Not only will you be learning on-the-job skills that could be applicable to other jobs in the future, but you will begin to build a network of people who would be willing to provide a reference for you later on.

 Acquire service hours.

 Summer is a great time to volunteer, especially for students who are swamped with extracurricular activities and homework during the school year.
 If possible, try to stay committed to one activity all summer as college admissions counselors prefer to see quality (long-term commitment to a passionate cause) over quantity (short-term projects at many different locations) on your résumé.
 There are all sorts of volunteer opportunities, and at least one is bound to align with your interests.
 You could volunteer at an animal shelter or in a hospital, clean up the environment, or create a school supply drive for underprivileged students who live in your town.
 Choose a volunteering experience that will show colleges what you care about instead of what you think they want to see.